-The very first year I grew butternut squash, I was blessed with what you could only term Beginner’s Luck.
+The very first year I grew butternut squash, I was rewarded with what you could only call Beginner’s Luck.
 I certainly didn’t do anything to deserve the outstanding harvest that resulted from my accidental efforts.

 And the one conscious decision I made that seemed right was also laughably wrong: I planted the seeds smack dab in the middle of my garden, leaving not nearly enough legroom for long, happy vines that climbed everything vertical, including my towering tomato plants.

 This location, however, meant the plants would be right on the bee superhighway I had laid through my yard.
 Fluffy bumblebees and strictly-business honeybees hopped from oregano flower to pepper flower to dahlia to squash flower to lavender, picking up pollen here and leaving pollen behind there.

 The following spring, still a bit grumpy from unwinding all the stubborn, prickly vines from my heirloom tomato plants the previous September, I moved the butternut plot to its own little area off to the side.
 The harvest was okay.
 Nothing to shout about.

 I was more concerned with the fact that squash vines were still gunning for the tomatoes.
 In a big way, lol.
 Given the three other directions that the vines could choose to trail, they all went right for the tomato plants some 12 feet away.

 Apparently, even butternut squash cannot resist the call of an heirloom tomato.

 So, the following year, I moved the butternuts to the front yard in a huge patch recently cleared of ground ivy.
 There, I thought, they could roam free while leaving my tomato plants the hell alone.
 Disaster.